Dear IGGI Community:

 Topic #1: Public Data Regarding Hate Crimes Reporting from Asian America

 For the first part of the Asian American Data Initiative, IGGI will index and upload data regarding hate crimes reporting in the San Francisco Bay Area during the COVID-19 era.
-We expect the first round of data to be made available in January of 2023 or soon thereafter.
+We expect the first round of data to be made available during the Fall of 2023 or soon thereafter.